JMuff22/csc-user-guide/docs/cloud/rahti4/usage/projects_and_quota.md

 can view a list in the [My Projects tool](https://my.csc.fi/myProjects) of MyCSC.
 You can also set a default billing project by going to [Your Profile page](https://my.csc.fi/myProfile).
-Select the project you would like to have as your default billing project and click on "Save".
-After doing this, the default billing project will be selected as the billing project for OpenShift projects if you do not explicitly specify one.

 If you would like to know which CSC computing project an OpenShift project is associated with, you can do so using the _oc_ command line tool.
-You can find instructions for setting up oc in the [command line tool usage instructions ](/cloud/rahti/usage/cli).
+You can find instructions for setting up oc in the [command line tool usage instructions ](../cli).
 For example, if your OpenShift project is called *my-openshift-project*, you would run:

 ```bash